Jordan property for automorphism groups of compact spaces in Fujiki's class $C$: Introduction

 For quasi-projective varieties, Bandman and Zarhin proved that $\Aut(X)$ is Jordan when $\dim(X)=2$ or $X$ is birational to the product $\PP^1 \times A$ with $A$ having no rational curve (cf.~\cite[Theorem 1.7]{BZ15}, \cite[Theorem 4]{BZ19}).

-For algebraic varieties of higher dimensions, with the help of the minimal model program, Prokhorov and Shramov \cite[Theorem 1.8]{PS14} confirmed the Jordan property of the group $\Bir(X)$ for an algebraic variety $X$, assuming either $X$ is non-uniruled, or $X$ has vanishing irregularity as well as the (then) outstanding Borisov-Alexeev-Borisov conjecture about the bounded-ness of terminal Fano varieties which has been affirmatively confirmed soon after by Birkar; see \cite[Theorem 1.1]{Bir}.
+For algebraic varieties of higher dimensions, with the help of the minimal model program, Prokhorov and Shramov \cite[Theorem 1.8]{PS14} confirmed the Jordan property of the group $\Bir(X)$ for any algebraic variety $X$, assuming either $X$ is non-uniruled, or $X$ has vanishing irregularity as well as the (then) outstanding Borisov-Alexeev-Borisov conjecture about the bounded-ness of terminal Fano varieties which has now been affirmatively confirmed by Birkar \cite[Theorem 1.1]{Bir}.
 In particular, the Cremona groups have the Jordan property, confirming a conjecture of Serre.

 The first and third authors proved that $\Aut(X)$ is Jordan when $X$ is a projective variety (cf.~\cite{MZ18}).
 This result is extended to compact normal K\"ahler spaces by J.~Kim \cite{Kim18}, while Popov offered a much simpler proof by reducing the Jordan property to (real) Lie groups; see \cite[Theorem 5]{Pop18} and also Theorem \ref{thm-kim-popov}.